 The tool performs airspeed calculations based on models that come from numerous full-scale laboratory tests.
 You can read more about the research behind the tool here.

 The fan tool allows designers to quickly generate and iterate alternatives that meet given requirements and constraints.
 Users fill in room parameters, the fan types being considered, and other requirements, and the tool provides floorplan layouts and details.
 The tool is pre-populated with a set of fans with characteristics of nine anonymous (but real) fan products.
 Users can add specific fan products to be included in the tool’s calculations.
+The tool is complimented with a Ceiling Fan Design Guide.

 Tool development was completed with support from PhD candidate Carlos Duarte.
 This work was funded as part of the project on Integrating Smart Ceiling Fans and Communicating Thermostats to Provide Energy-Efficient Comfort through the California Energy Commission EPIC Program, with match funding provided by CBE and Big Ass Fans.